GSA/Crowdsource-Testing-USDA_FSIS/README.md

 Test Cycle Coordinator: David Fern david.fern@ssa.gov

-<B>Important Test Cycle Links (If the liks do not work, you may not be able to access Google Docs.
-If that is the case send me a mail and I will send you the documents):<B>
+<B>Important Test Cycle Links:<B> (If the liks do not work, you may not be able to access Google Docs.
+If that is the case send me a mail and I will send you the documents)

 <B>=== Mobile_Testing_101.docx ===<B>